PlayboyPrime/ModalMod/Explanations.md

 ephemeral: If true, only the Modal author can see the reply.

-message: This string will be sent in the interaction channel as a reply to the submit interaction.
+message: This string will be sent as a reply to the submit interaction.

 ## sendMessage